marques-j-robinson/atlas/README.md

 ```

 2. Run boostrap script.
-This will setup git and symlink the appropriate files in `~/.dotfiles` to your home directory.
+This will setup some configs for git and symlink the appropriate files in `~/.dotfiles` to your home directory.
 ```
 script/bootstrap
 ```

 3. Run install script.
-This script iterates through the directories and executes any `install` script.
+This script iterates through the directories and executes the `install` script.
 ```
 script/install
 ```